Victoria (2015 film): Plot

+Arriving at the bank, Sonne, Boxer and Blinker carry out the robbery, while Victoria waits in the car.
+The robbery itself goes smoothly, however the car initially doesn't start, which costs them a few valuable seconds.
+Despite all this, they get away and abandon their car and find themselves at the exact same club, they first met outside of hours before.

+Despite better judgement, fueled by their euphoria they decide to go into the club to celebrate.

+Inside the club, Victoria and Sonne kiss, while Boxer and Blinker strip naked on the dance floor in euphoria.
+After the four of them are thrown out for that, they go back to the car to pick up Fuß, who is still in the trunk of car, only to realize, that the police have arrived at the car in the meantime.

+Panicking, they leave Fuß behind and initially trying to leave the scene quietly, but are spotted by cops in plainclothes, which leads to a chase on foot into a back alley during which Blinker is gunned down by the police and Boxer shortly after him, after he sacrifices himself to buy Victoria and Sonne some time.

 Sonne and Victoria manage to enter an apartment building unseen, and take a young couple hostage in one of the apartments.
 When they notice that the couple has a baby, they change clothes, take the baby with them and leave the apartment, under the desperate cries of the mother.
 When encountered by the police, they manage to give the impression that they are a young family and are allowed to leave the building.

 They leave the baby in front of a café across the street and hail a taxi which brings them to a nearby hotel.
 There, Victoria reserves a room while Sonne waits, writhing in great pain.
 On the way to their room, Victoria notices that Sonne has been shot.
-Lying down on the hotel bed, he watches the news, learning that Boxer died during the shootout, and Blinker died while being taken to the hospital.
+Lying down on the hotel bed, he watches the news, learning that Blinker and Boxer have died.
 Victoria then notices that Sonne is bleeding profusely from his wound.

-Sonne urges Victoria to "go and take the money" as no one knows who she is.
-Victoria calls an ambulance but Sonne dies a few moments later holding Victoria's hands and she breaks down crying.
-After pulling herself together, she notices the money on the floor, picks it up, walks out of the hotel and is seen walking down the street.
+A dying Sonne urges Victoria to go and take the money as no one knows who she is.
+Victoria calls an ambulance but Sonne dies shortly afterwards holding Victoria's hands and she breaks down crying.

+After pulling herself together, she notices the money on the floor, picks it up, walks out of the hotel and walks down the street into an uncertain future.